MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 ## Using Required Function Choice Behavior

-The `Required` behavior forces the model to chose the provided function(s) for for invocation.
+The `Required` behavior forces the model to choose the provided function(s) for for invocation.
 This is useful for scenarios when the AI model must obtain required information from the specified functions rather than from it's own knowledge.

 > [!NOTE]